 The first two can be recognised as the 0V and 3V3 levels, but the third will also show up as a concrete reading; how to split that apart?
 The trick is, RxD will gladly follow input signals.
 So, take a resistor, somewhere in the range of 100 Ohm to 10k Ohm, and connect a potential input to a point at 0V, then to 3V3.
 Measure to see if it follows the change.
 If so, it is an input and so it is RxD.
 The other two are now easily identified.

 Resistor tester.
 You might connect the same resistor value, for instance 22 kOhm, between each pair of these three signals and measure what that does to their voltage.
 You should find:

 GNDis at 0V

 Note how the tip of a TRS jack plug is "hot", and the signals "cool down" on their path to the sleeve.

 LED tester.
 An alternative (as yet untested) option is to use a red and green LED with a resistor of about 1 kOhm (to restrict currents to under 3 mA).
-Connect one end of the resistor, the red cathode and green anode in one dot of solder, and connect each of the ends to the three terminals under investigation.
+Connect one end of the resistor, the red cathode and green anode in one dot of solder, and solder a 220 Ohm resistor to the free ends of the LEDs.
+Then, connect each of the free-hanging ends of the resistors to the three terminals under investigation.
 When a LED lights up, it has been connected properly; if not, you should suffle the wires.
 In the end you should find: